Book2009/FE-NOC/README.md

 - #### **Battery** : 11.1 voltage 3 cell Lipo-Battery.
 <image src="https://github.com/ThanyawutII/Test/blob/main/Screenshot_2024-10-22_112329-removebg-preview.png" width = "400">
-The battery provides the power for our robot.
-This battery enhances the operation of the robot since a higher voltage is attained thereby reducing the current draw and consequently power loss during operation of the battery.
-It also makes for consistency and continuous customer service without experiencing low voltage slight especially at high current loads.
-This makes the team feel confident during practice and competition.
+This battery enhances the performance of the robot by providing a higher voltage, which helps reduce the current draw and minimize power loss during operation.
+Additionally, it ensures stable and continuous operation without experiencing voltage drops, especially under high current loads.
+This reliability gives the team confidence during practice and competitions.

 ##### Specification